A BRIEF HISTORY OF AYR, SCOTLAND

 AYR IN THE MIDDLE AGES

 In 1197 a castle was built by the River Ayr.
-Shortly afterwards, in 1205, King William the Lion created a burgh at Ayr.
+Shortly afterward, in 1205, King William the Lion created a burgh at Ayr.
 He laid out streets and set aside plots of land for building houses.
 William also started a market at Ayr.
 (In those days there were few shops so if you wished to buy or sell anything you had to go to a market).
 Once the market at Ayr was up and running people would come to live in the new town.

 William also granted the people of the new town of Ayr a charter (a document granting the townspeople certain rights and privileges).
 From 1261 Ayr also had an annual fair.
 (In the Middle Ages fairs were like markets but they were held only once a year and they attracted buyers and sellers from a wide area).
 The little town of Ayr flourished, although it would seem tiny to us with a population of (at most) 1,500.